nationalparkservice/npmap-javascript-library/API.md

     </tr>
   </tbody>
 </table>
 <h1 id="npmap.config">NPMap.config</h1>

-The <code>NPMap.config</code> object is used to set configuration properties that NPMap uses to build the map.
-You must create this object **before** loading the NPMap library into your web page.
+<p>The <code>NPMap.config</code> object is used to set configuration properties that NPMap uses to build the map.
+You must create this object **before** loading the NPMap library into your web page.</p>
 <h2 id="npmap.config-example">Example</h2>
 <pre data-line="3-10"><code>var NPMap = NPMap || {};